junghoon2lee/DownTheRabitHole/content/_index.md

 >
 > --- [Michael J. Saylor](https://twitter.com/saylor/status/1307029562321231873)

-> And you will know the truth, and the truth will set you free
+> And you will know the truth, and the truth will set you free.
 >
 > --- Jesus (John 8:32)